n3ovice/mythic/markDown/index.md

 The great old colossal red dragon that dominates the north eastern *Druuthenholm Mountains*

+### The Code

+A code-of-conduct for all nobles and knights.
+Most know it exists but very few know what’s in it.
+There are a few written copies in old book-seller shops.
+It is usually a vague term to denote *chivalry*.

+  - Knowledge Check
+      - 12 The code makes clear that a noble should never strike an unarmed foe, never strike in anger and never strike in greed
+      - 14 The code states that all are **knights** by virtue of following the code itself
+      - 16 The code says a knight shall never draw his sword as mere threat without intent
+      - 20 According to the code, knights shall never marry until they give their arms and armor away
+      - 24 The code says something about how power should be distributed in the kingdoms by high-council..

 ### The Prayers

 The holy book that is kept by all true followers of *Sol*.
 Copies are